-A few weeks ago we came up with a selection of 15 unique jobs you might not have considered (Part 1), to help get you thinking creatively about your next career choice.
+In our previous article Unique jobs you might not have considered (part one), we came up with a selection of 15 unusual roles to give people some outside-of-the-box inspiration.
 After seeing how many members enjoyed the variety that the list had to offer, we’ve pulled together 15 more unique roles that might also be of interest…

 1. Air Traffic Controller

 If you fancy a challenge and you’re good at concentrating for long periods of time, then it might be worth considering a career as an Air Traffic Controller.
-They usually work in air traffic control towers, which can be hundreds of feet tall and located near most airports – so if you’re afraid of heights then this may not be the career for you!
+Air Traffic Controllers usually work in air traffic control towers, which can be hundreds of feet tall and located near most airports – so if you’re afraid of heights, then this may not be the career for you!

 Interested in landing this unique position where you could be working high in the sky?
-The great news is you don’t need to have any formal qualifications or previous experience to apply.
-The National Air Traffic Services offer trainee schemes to people with persistence and determination, the ability to accept criticism and good thinking and reasoning skills.
+The great news is that you don’t need to have any formal qualifications or previous experience to apply.
+The National Air Traffic Services offer trainee schemes to people with determination, good reasoning skills, and the ability to accept criticism from others.
 They take on trainees as and when they need them, so even if they aren’t currently accepting trainees, it’s a good idea to register your details with them, so that you’re the first to know when they are.

 2. Wedding Planner